 There are also many cool people who stutter that are still being discovered.
 Taro Alexander is the founder and artistic director of the Our Time Theatre Company and Camp Our Time, an artistic home for people who stutter.
 Taro is an actor who has been in STOMP and Law and Order.
 Eric Jackson is a guitar player in three New York City bands, founder of a self-help group for people who stutter in Brooklyn, co-host of the StutterTalk podcast and is studying to be a speech pathologist.
 And Caryn Herring has been featured on MTV "s True Life series talking about stuttering and is studying to become a speech pathologist.

-The Our Time Theatre Company and Camp Our Time - Are comprised of young people who stutter ages 8-19, who study acting, singing, playwriting, drumming and dance with professional artists.
+The Stuttering Association for the Young (SAY) – Are comprised of young people who stutter ages 8-19, who study acting, singing, playwriting, drumming and dance with professional artists.
 Contact: 212-414-9696, www.say.org, firstname.lastname@example.org

 Films, DVDs, Videos, Podcasts, and eBooks - A great way to view, hear and learn from other people who stutter.

 - Do You Stutter: A Guide for Teens (book; code 0021) - Solid and supportive information for teenagers who stutter.
 Available at www.stutteringhelp.org.